Know if your financial associate candidates are right for you and how to decide between them

 The underlying idea of this model is to systematically highlight the entrepreneurial talents of investors and evaluate instantly, through a pre-formatted behavioral assessment, their investor personality.

-New companies founders often lack rigor and even method in choosing their financial associates.
+New company founders often lack rigor and even method in choosing their financial associates.
 The selection of investors is usually done at a rough guess.
 This is an error that can have serious consequences for the survival of the start-up in the medium and long term.

 I have therefore devised an interesting way of separating candidate investors, worthy of interest because it allows a selection that is both clear and logical.
 This model is all the better when you take a lot of factors (skills, abilities, talents) into consideration.